PreLease/community-data-reports/README.md

 ## Introduction

 Welcome!
 My name is Abu Nayeem.
 I'm the lead programmer, co-founder of Prelease, and community organizer in Saint Paul, Minnesota.
 Also, I'm the founder of the Saint Paul Open Data Initiative, where I took public data to create interactive reports and create dialogue within the local community.
-For example, I used local crime data to create a [petition](https://chng.it/xXpjKB8r) to pressude local lawmakers to address catalytic converter thefts, among other community reports ([view here](https://github.com/sustainabu/OpenData_Saint_Paul/blob/b5af2d28b4d845b5180f8e258cc1a75df200df91/ActiveReports.md).
+For example, I used local crime data to create a [petition](https://chng.it/xXpjKB8r) to pressude local lawmakers to address catalytic converter thefts, among other community reports ([view here](https://github.com/sustainabu/OpenData_Saint_Paul/blob/b5af2d28b4d845b5180f8e258cc1a75df200df91/ActiveReports.md)).

 **Currently, we have a Minneapolis report, and, in the process, of creating a Saint Paul report.
-In general, see ActiveReports**
+In general, see [ActiveReports](https://github.com/PreLease/community-data-reports/blob/859c1769ed0877f465a0b38a6ce6f9a98e9c4999/ActiveReports.md)**

 ## About PreLease